 Who doesn’t love a bargain?
 Scheming to get the best price — whether by utilizing coupons, sales, frequent-shopper points or other tips — is a rewarding and fun pastime.

 But sometimes, purchasing the absolute cheapest item in a certain category isn’t the way to go.
 That old saying, “You get what you pay for,” rings true time and again.

-Here’s a look at 21 items that you might want to splurge on, rather than jumping on the lowest possible price.
+Here’s a look at some items that you might want to splurge on rather than jumping on the lowest possible price.

 When it is time to buy car insurance, those cheap policies seem awfully appealing.
 But before you grab a deal, know what the policy covers and the company’s track record.